Here at Immanuel Christian School, we teach Frogstreet & ABeka curriculum from our Early Learning Center (Infants-K4)

 Bible- The foundation for all learning

-The Abeka Bible program presents the Bible in the narrative style in which it is written.
+The Abeka & Summit Ministries Bible curriculum present the Bible in the metanarrative style in which it is written.
 Stories of the Old and New Testaments in the lower grades lead up to the profound truths of the Gospels, Epistles, and other portions of Scripture for older students.
-The curriculum is designed to be specifically and systematically taught so that students in the Bible program will become thoroughly acquainted with the basic portions of Scriptures.

 Reading- The means by which each person may learn for himself

 Because children often emulate what they read, they need reading skills and character-building reading materials from an early age.
 Abeka employs phonics as the most logical, orderly way to introduce reading to children.
 Abeka readers are beautifully illustrated and imaginatively written.
+Bob Jones is emphasized in elementary ELA for the sake of challenging our students to strengthen comprehension and acquire an expositional understanding of readings.

 Selections are carefully chosen for interest, readability, theme, and values, with literary concepts and questions throughout to guide students in comprehension of reading material and in development of critical thinking skills, including application of valuable principles to their lives.